KitGM/AeraHouseRules/README.md

 ## Criticals
 When you score a Critical on an attack roll, you can roll double the amount of dice that you would normally roll for that attack.
 Example: 2d6 becomes 4d6.

+## Flanking

+When a creature and at least one of its allies are on opposite sides of an enemies space (within 5 ft.), the attacking creature gains a +2 to the attack roll.
+To gain this benefit you must be directly across from the ally.
+To verify this, a straight line must be created that goes directly through the attacking creature, the enemy, and the ally.
+If a straight line cannot be created, but both the attacking creature and the ally are within 5 ft. of the enemy, the attacking creature instead gains a +1 to the attack roll.

+*Note - Flanking bonuses do not stack, regardless of how many allies are within 5 ft. of the enemy.*

 ## Feat Changes

+## Initiative

+A creature's initiative bonus is their Dexterity modifier plus their Wisdom modifier.

 ## Spell Changes